Skip to main content

 Maximum quantities

-(2) In mercantile occupancies that are not sprinklered, the maximum quantity of flammable liquids and combustible liquids stored in a single suite shall be the lesser of
+(2) In mercantile occupancies that are not sprinklered, the maximum quantity of flammable liquids and combustible liquids permitted to be stored in a single suite shall be the lesser of

-(a) 8 L for every 1 m2 of the area of the suite, provided that not more than 2 L per m2 is Class I liquid, of which not more than 0.3 L per m2 shall be Class IA, Class IB, or any combination of these two classes, or
+(a) 8 L/m2 of the total area of the suite, provided that not more than 2 L/m2 are Class I liquids, of which not more than 0.3 L/m2 shall be Class IA, Class IB or any combination of these two classes, or

-(b) 8000 L, provided that not more than 2000 L is Class I liquid, of which not more than 300 L shall be Class IA or Class IB or any combination of these two classes.
+(b) 8000 L, provided that not more than 2000 L are Class I liquids, of which not more than 300 L shall be Class IA, Class IB or any combination of these two classes.

-(3) In sprinklered mercantile occupancies, the maximum quantity of flammable liquids and combustible liquids stored in a single suite shall be the lesser of
+(3) In sprinklered mercantile occupancies, the maximum quantity of flammable liquids and combustible liquids permitted to be stored in a single suite shall be the lesser of

-(a) 24 L for every 1 m2 of the area of the suite, provided that not more than 6 L per m2 is Class I liquid, of which not more than 1 L per m2 shall be Class IA or Class IB or any combination of these two classes, or
+(a) 24 L/m2 of the total area of the suite, provided that not more than 6 L/m2 are Class I liquids, of which not more than 1 L/m2 shall be Class IA, Class IB or any combination of these two classes, or

-(b) 24000 L, provided that not more than 6000 L is Class I liquid, of which not more than 1000 L shall be Class IA or Class IB or any combination of these two classes.
+(b) 24000 L, provided that not more than 6000 L are Class I liquids, of which not more than 1000 L shall be Class IA, Class IB or any combination of these two classes.

 (4) For the purposes of calculating permissible quantities in Sentences (2) and (3), mercantile occupancies of less than 250 m2 floor area shall be assumed to be 250 m2 in area.